Djibouti City: History

 There is evidence of human settlement on the eastern coastline of Djibouti dating back to the Bronze Age.

 From 1862 until 1894, the land to the north of the Gulf of Tadjoura was called Obock and was ruled by Issa and Afar Sultans, local authorities with whom France signed various treaties between 1883 and 1887 to first gain a foothold in the region.
 The exchange of Franco-British diplomatic notes of 2 and 9 February 1888 fixed the territorial limit between the colonies of the two countries; leaving explicitly under French authority the southern coasts of the Gulf of Tadjoura, including a peninsula composed of insubmersible plateaux, Ras Djibouti as a highly strategic location, a future bridgehead for French designs in the rest of Africa and Asia.
 It is then that this point begins to be used as departure for caravans towards Harar.

 The French subsequently founded Djibouti in 1888, in a previously uninhabited stretch of coast.
 According to one account, this was due to "its superiority to Obok both in respect to harbour accommodation and in nearness to Harrar."
-Ambouli was a small village before the French arrived it was about 3 km south of Ras Djiboutil, Ambouli is identifies the city with Canbala by O.G.S.
-Crawford.
-Canbala appears in Muhammad al-Idrisi's map of 1192 on the coast of the Horn of Africa, southeast of the straits of Bab-el-Mandeb, and with Cambaleh, a town where the Venetian traveler Bragadino, a thirteenth-century European visitor to Ethiopia, resided for eight years.
+Ambouli was a small village before the French arrived, about 3 km south of Ras Djiboutil.
+Ambouli is identified with the city of Canbala by O.G.S.
+Crawford, appearing in Muhammad al-Idrisi's map of 1192 on the coast of the Horn of Africa, southeast of the straits of Bab-el-Mandeb, and with Cambaleh, a town where the Venetian traveler Bragadino, a thirteenth-century European visitor to Ethiopia, resided for eight years.
 In 1896, the settlement was made the capital of French Somaliland.

 The main purpose of the French interest in colonizing the region was to protect their trade routes to Madagascar and Indochina from the encroachment of other European powers.
 The town later grew considerably in size following the construction of the Franco-Ethiopian Railway.
 In 1895, Djibouti, which, not so long ago, was just a peninsula, already had 5,000 inhabitants.
 Many Issa and Afar nomads left their herds to settle here, built houses on what is now the downtown area.
 They became dockers and constitute the first local proletariat.
 The French and natives built hotels, houses, mosques and churches.
-The Yemeni, Egyptian, Greek, Armenian and Italian merchants and traders flock to this promise that Djibouti represents.
-Additionally, the rich agricultural southern area of Ambouli continued to flourish due to an abundance of date palm farms and Orchards.
+The Yemeni, Egyptian, Greek, Armenian and Italian merchants and traders flocked to this promise that Djibouti represented.
+Additionally, the rich agricultural southern area of Ambouli continued to flourish due to an abundance of date palm farms and orchards.
 Djibouti did not attract as many boats as Aden.
 In 1896, Léonce Lagarde became the first governor of the French Somali Coast, a new name for the French dependencies in the region.
 At the start of the 20th century, Djibouti had 10,000 inhabitants and was considered a major regional port.
 Its main activity remains the supply of French ships en route to Indochina or Madagascar.
-Only 150,000 tonnes of freight per year are handled.
+Only 150,000 tonnes of freight per year were handled.
 In addition, the railway line has not yet been fully exploited.